 Time is the second test of how achievable your goal is.
 If it takes you a thousand years to be a billionaire, you might need to be more realistic with your aspirations.
 Interestingly, you might challenge yourself to become one in your lifetime by launching a successful tech start-up or be an astute investor.

 So take the time to prioritize your goals according to the length of time it takes you to achieve them, such as:

 - Short-term.
 A short-term goal is anything that takes you three to six-months to achieve.

 - Medium-term.
 A medium-term goal is anything that takes you half a year to around three years.

 - Long-term.
 A long-term goal is anything that takes longer than three years.

 No one can see the future with certainty.
 Just like cost, it is fine that you make assumptions.

-Financial goal worksheet
+3. Creating a Financial goal worksheet

 You can use the Financial Goals Worksheet.
 This worksheet is an easy-to-use, Excel-based file that you can download.
 Just fill it out, and it automatically gives you calculation on how much you need to save annually.

 Being clear about the things that you want to buy and do is just the first step, but a crucial one.
 You would then need to do something so that they will not remain to be dreams, and instead will become a reality.